paulbasilevich/terraform-aws-ec2/modules/security/README.md

 Terraform module:
 Creates the security group for the sought EC2 instance.

-Evaluates the target CIDR block as either "this-IP/32" or "this CIDR" as controlled by var.cidr_scope setting.
+Retrieves the target CIDR block setting from the dependency module "cidr_blk":
+        module.cidr_blk.cidr_blocks

-Sets up access to ssh, http, and icmp.
+Sets up access to ssh, http, port 8000 (for Plaid), and icmp.